hankui/CRIT/README.md

 Pro_load_model_run_tile_v2_5.py >> Use the trained CRIT model for land cover classification, including code to load ARD tiles, DEM, and the trained models for land cover mapping.

+model.zip has the trained model and mean/std files.

 The DEM data defined in Collection-2 Landsat ARD tiles can be find in WHERE.